 Pronouns

 BJ is a diverse community, and we strive to be inclusive, accepting, and embracing of all.
-In order to more explicitly demonstrate respect and acceptance of members from our community who are transgender, non-binary, and gender non-conforming, many of us have recently begun to use gender pronouns in our staff email signatures.
+In order to more explicitly demonstrate respect and acceptance of members from our community who are transgender, non-binary, and gender non-conforming, many staff members use gender pronouns in our email signatures.
 In doing so, we are joining a growing number of individuals and organizations who do this as a way to say “you belong here” to people who have often felt marginalized, especially in Jewish spaces.

 We know that not everyone shares their pronouns in this way, or that this practice may be unfamiliar.
 If you have any questions about this practice and would like to discuss, please feel free to reach out to our staff.